Almami Moreira: Later years

 Moreira split the following years with Dalian Aerbin in China and another team in Serbia, Vojvodina.
 In late 2012 the 34-year-old moved clubs and countries again, joining Spain's Salamanca.

 Moreira retired in 2013 at the age of 35, being named Atlético Clube de Portugal's director of football.
 He came out of retirement in January of the following year, after being convinced by newly appointed coach Neca.

 International career

 Moreira played for Portugal under-21s on 12 occasions in the late 1990s, and in 2002 he was part of the national B-team that won the Vale do Tejo summer tournament.

-In 2010, with the increasing development and professionalization of football in Guinea-Bissau, he decided to represent the land of his ancestors at full level, earning his first cap in October of that year at the age of 32.
+In 2010, with the increasing development and professionalization of football in Guinea-Bissau, he decided to represent his country of birth at the senior level, earning his first cap in October of that year at the age of 32.

 Personal life

 His son Diego is also a professional footballer.